hpjeonGIT/nonlinear_solver/README.md

   - Locality is gauranteed as sparse system.
 Just nonlinear
   - Let's introduce F = \sum T_i
   - In subdomain, f_s_i(u - T_i(u)) = 0

-Instead of solving:
-f1(x1,x2,..., xN) = 0
-f2(x1,x,2,...,xN) = 0
+- From Gander, on the origins of linear and non-linear preconditioning Instead of solving: f1(x1,x2,..., xN) = 0 f2(x1,x,2,...,xN) = 0